Insitu Announces its High Seas, Long Endurance Integrator VTOL Uncrewed Aircraft System at Navy League’s Sea-Air-Space Global Maritime Expo

 With greater than 16 hours of endurance carrying 40 lbs. of best-in-class, modular payloads, the unique design offers three-times improvement in range and endurance over hybrid-VTOLs.
 It also has a significant improvement over tail-sitters in its ability to fly on and off ships in rough seas where ship roll and motion present major issues for tall and narrow base tail-sitter UAS.

-“Integrator VTOL is a no-compromise unmanned aircraft system,” said Diane Rose, Insitu president and CEO.
+“Integrator VTOL is a no-compromise uncrewed aircraft system,” said Diane Rose, Insitu president and CEO.
 “Customers can finally have it all: vertical launch and recovery with industry-leading payload capacity and endurance for their most critical missions, even in the most extreme maritime environments and sea states, without sacrificing valuable transport, deck, or hangar space.”

 The system has two parts: FLARES (Flying Launch and Recovery System) developed by Hood Tech, and the Insitu Integrator air vehicle.
 Requiring no modifications to the aircraft, FLARES performs normal operations at half throttle, allowing significant control authority to withstand gusts, lower density air and higher ship deck motion.